backups-obsidian/backup-obsidian-2/100 study-notes/115 React/React - Side Effects (useEffect).md

   return <h1>Window width: {windowWidth}</h1>;
 }
 ```

+> [!question]- Why there is infinite re-rendering in the above example but there was infinite re-rendering when we modified count inside the `useEffect` body.
+> - In the above example `windowWidth` only changes when the width of the window is changed.
+Although we have specified `windowWidth` as one of the dependencies in the dependency array, react will only re-render the component when the new value of `windowWidth` is different from its original value.
+> - In the example with count we were always incrementing the value of count inside the `useEffect` body.
+This meant the new value of count was always different from the original value thereby causing infinite re-renders.
+If inside the `useEffect` body we had set count to a fixed value then this would not have caused infinite re-renders.

+> [!caution] We should be careful while modifying the state in the dependencies array inside the `useEffect` body since it can cause infinite re-renders.

 ### Clean up
 - Clean up functions in `useEffect` helps us in **preventing memory leaks**.